-Try this delicious, creamy, filling, hearty Chicken Barley Chili.
+Try this flavorful, delicious, creamy, hearty Chicken Barley Chili.
 So simple to make and it feeds an army!

 I really can’t say enough about this Chicken Barley Chili.
 It’s unbelievable.
 Who would have thought a recipe of such greatness would be printed on the back of a Quaker Oats Barley box.